Ask a health navigator

 Here are some questions we received recently from some participants:

-What is the difference between a Dietitian and a Nutritionist?
+What is the difference between a social worker and a psychologist?

 So if you have a question, or just need a hand getting started on your journey, reach out to one of us today.
 You can book an appointment with the team or fill in the form below.
 Please allow two business days for a response.